Asherman's syndrome: Signs and symptoms

 It is often characterized by a decrease in flow and duration of bleeding (absence of menstrual bleeding, little menstrual bleeding, or infrequent menstrual bleeding) and infertility.
 Menstrual anomalies are often but not always correlated with severity: adhesions restricted to only the cervix or lower uterus may block menstruation.
 Pain during menstruation and ovulation is sometimes experienced and can be attributed to blockages.

-It has been reported that 88% of AS cases occur after a D&C is performed on a recently pregnant uterus, following a missed or incomplete miscarriage, birth, or during an elective termination (abortion) to remove retained products of conception.

 Causes

 The cavity of the uterus is lined by the endometrium.
 This lining is composed of two layers, the functional layer (adjacent to the uterine cavity) which is shed during menstruation and an underlying basal layer (adjacent to the myometrium), which is necessary for regenerating the functional layer.
-Trauma to the basal layer, typically after a dilation and curettage (D&C) performed after a miscarriage, or delivery, or abortion, can lead to the development of intrauterine scars resulting in adhesions that can obliterate the cavity to varying degrees.
+Trauma to the basal layer, typically after a dilation and curettage (D&C) performed after a miscarriage, delivery, or after an abortion to remove retained products of conception can lead to the development of intrauterine scars resulting in adhesions that can obliterate the cavity to varying degrees.
+In a series of women in 1896 88% of AS cases were reported to occur after a D&C was performed.
 In the extreme, the whole cavity can be scarred and occluded.
 Even with relatively few scars, the endometrium may fail to respond to estrogen.

 Asherman's syndrome affects women of all races and ages equally, suggesting no underlying genetic predisposition for its development.
 AS can result from other pelvic surgeries including cesarean sections, removal of fibroid tumours (myomectomy) and from other causes such as IUDs, pelvic irradiation, schistosomiasis and genital tuberculosis.
 Chronic endometritis from genital tuberculosis is a significant cause of severe intrauterine adhesions (IUA) in the developing world, often resulting in total obliteration of the uterine cavity which is difficult to treat.

 An artificial form of AS can be surgically induced by endometrial ablation in women with excessive uterine bleeding, in lieu of hysterectomy.